 New projects are often both thrilling and terrifying!
 Our Behind the Mic podcast has given us a little of each as we wrap up week #2.
 We’re delighted that each of the episodes—from Stephen King’s THE OUTSIDER to CRAZY RICH ASIANS—went out on schedule.
 There are many new quirks to learn in our publishing system.
 Our bonus episode with Jo Reed’s wonderful conversation with LeVar Burton was a great addition to the daily 4-minute audiobook highlight.
 We know that listeners will continue to enjoy LeVar’s thoughtful and inspiring comments throughout the month.

-If you haven’t yet given us a rating on iTunes, or a review—please do this now.
+If you haven’t yet given us a rating on Apple Podcasts, or a review—please do this now.
 Your feedback makes a big difference in our visibility to others.

 Tuning into the podcast episodes this week, AudioFile Publisher Michele Cobb chats with Jo Reed to recommended an interesting crop of 5 audiobooks.
 Here’s what you missed: